Innovating Canada’s approach to the conservation of fish, wildlife and biodiversity

 November 28 to December 1, 2017

 We acknowledge the summit takes place on the traditional territory of the Stoney Nation.

 Canada’s 150th anniversary provides a moment to step back and evaluate the major challenges and opportunities around fish, wildlife, and biodiversity conservation and chart a path forward for innovative actions to ensure abundant wildlife and habitat for future generations.

-We believe these substantial changes in both the scale of the conservation challenge and the roles of different sectors in society calls for new thinking on landscape and biodiversity conservation.
-The National Conservation Summit is one step in responding to these challenges.
+The Canadian Wildlife Federation believes that substantial changes in both the scale of the conservation challenge and the roles of different sectors in society calls for new thinking on biodiversity conservation.
+The National Conservation Summit was one step in responding to these challenges.